The-SCRIPT-Group/Blog/README.md

 # TSG Blog Repository

-Those who have push access can add new content (basic rule).
+Those who have push access can add new content directly (I assume you know git push).

 &nbsp;